wonge1/card_games/Games (3.0)/README.md

 1. game logic for poker

-        - need to work on being able to properly fold out or a round
         - need to add some kind of checking for valid bets in poker (to lil)

 **change poker check from (getting the hand then figuring out points) -> (getting points then figuring out the hand)**